Perez Wins In Singapore Rain As Verstappen Made To Wait For Title - UrduPoint

 Perez Wins In Singapore Rain As Verstappen Made To Wait For Title

-The Mexican took the chequered flag 7.5sec ahead of the Ferrari of Charles Leclerc, but could be stripped of the victory by stewards who were investigating a possible safety car infringement.
+The Mexican took the chequered flag 7.5sec ahead of the Ferrari of Charles Leclerc.

+However, he had to endure a nervy few hours before his victory was confirmed when he was penalised five seconds for a safety car infringement.

 Carlos Sainz was third to make it a double podium for Ferrari in the night race that started more than an hour late because of a storm.